-You should close shared memory segments after a database server failure.
+You must close shared memory segments after a database server failure.

-Warning: This procedure should be performed by a DBA with experience using IDS.
-Please consult technical support for assistance.
+Important: This procedure must be performed by a DBA with experience using IBM Informix.
+Consult technical support for assistance.
 This procedure is for UNIX systems only.

-In the event of a failure of an IDS database server instance, follow this procedure to delete shared memory segments:
+In the event of a failure of an Informix database server instance, follow this procedure to delete shared memory segments:

-1. Log on as user informix.

-- 2. Use the onmode -k command to take the database server to offline mode and remove shared memory. - 3.
-If the onmode -k command fails and the server is not off line, either run the onclean -k command, or perform the following steps: - a.
+- 1. Log on as user informix. - 2.
+Use the onmode -k command to take the database server to offline mode and remove shared memory. - 3.
+If the onmode -k command fails and the server is not offline, either run the onclean -k command, or perform the following steps: - a.
 Use the onstat -g glo command to display multithreading information. - b.
-In the output from the above command, find the process ID (pid) associated with the first instance of cpu in the class column.
+In the output from the previous command, find the process ID (pid) associated with the first instance of cpu in the class column.
 For example, in the following output from the onstat -g glo command, there are four occurrences of cpu in the class column, having pids of 2599, 2603, 2604, and 2605: